 While you wait for your gallery, it is a great time to start thinking about what you want to do with your photographs when you receive them.
 You didn't invest time and money on family photos to let them sit on your computer.
 Will you want to put a want a canvas for your walls, prints for grandparent gifts, or maybe an album to have all of your favorite images together beautifully in one place?

 If you're unsure of how to use them, I'm here to help.
-I can suggest sizes for wall space, or even design a wall display of several images in one space.
+I can suggest sizes for your wall space, or even design a wall display of several images in one space.